greenruby/organews/README.md

 * a grape api server for an angular front-end.
 * a static pages generator
 * a mailchimp publication runner
+  * includes a limited cli.
+If you need a fully functionnal cli tool for mailchimp control checkout the mc gem

 The need for Organews comes from the newsletter publication Green Ruby http://greenruby.org where the information management follows a specific set of constraints: